JESSICA ELENA AQUINO

 Bio

-Aquino was recently an Artist-in-Residence as a Windgate Fellow at the University of Arkansas–Fort Smith, and she will begin a Printmaking Fellowship at Manhattan Graphics Center in Summer 2025.
-Her past residencies include the Oak Spring Garden Foundation, Santa Fe Art Institute, Chautauqua School of Art, Textile Arts Center, and the Chrysalis Institute.
+Aquino was recently an Artist-in-Residence as a Windgate Fellow at the University of Arkansas–Fort Smith, and they are finishing a Printmaking Fellowship at Manhattan Graphics Center in Summer 2025.
+Aquino's past residencies include the Oak Spring Garden Foundation, Santa Fe Art Institute, Chautauqua School of Art, Textile Arts Center, and the Chrysalis Institute.
 She is a recipient of the Murray Dessner Travel Grant, which supported her research in natural dyeing and tapestry weaving in Teotitlán del Valle, Oaxaca, Mexico.
+Jessica has presented visiting artist talks at Rowan University, Carnegie Mellon University, and Haverford College.
+Alongside her studio practice, she has worked in arts education and horticulture at institutions including the Philadelphia Museum of Art, PAFA, and the Museum of Modern Art.

 © All Rights Reserved